FtM1997/FtM1997/README.md

 <h1 align="center">Hi 👋, I'm Fatemeh </h1>
 <p align="left">
-  Machine Learning | Python Developer | Data Scientist Enthusiast
+  Machine Learning | Data Scientist | Python Developer

 👋 Welcome to my GitHub profile!
 I'm Fatemeh, a passionate software developer specializing in machine learning, deep learning, and data analysis using Python.

-👾 I have extensive experience in building and deploying machine-learning models to solve complex problems.
-My expertise includes developing algorithms, implementing neural networks, and utilizing cutting-edge techniques to extract insights from data.
+👾 My expertise includes developing algorithms, implementing neural networks, and utilizing cutting-edge techniques to extract insights from data.

 🔬 I enjoy exploring and analyzing datasets to uncover patterns and trends that drive meaningful business decisions.
 From data preprocessing and feature engineering to statistical analysis and visualization, I strive to derive actionable insights from information.

-💻 Python is my go-to language for its versatility and extensive libraries like TensorFlow, PyTorch, and scikit-learn.
+💻 Python is my go-to language for its versatility and extensive libraries like TensorFlow, PyTorch, and SciKit-Learn.
 I'm always on the lookout for ways to enhance my skills and stay up-to-date with the latest advancements in the field.

 🌱 Currently, I'm excitedly learning and experimenting with new techniques in deep learning, and computer vision.
 Continuous learning plays a crucial role in expanding my knowledge and pushing the boundaries of what's possible.